cosmos/sdk-tutorials/tutorial/entrypoint.md

 	1. Tendermint
 	2. Cosmos-SDK
 	3. Your Nameservice module
-- The rest of the code helps the application generate genesis state from the configuration.
+- `InitCmd` allows the app to generate genesis state from the configuration.
+Dig into the function calls there to learn more about the chain bootstrapping process
+- `AddGenesisAccountCmd` is a convenience for adding accounts to the genesis file, allowing for wallets with coins at chain start

-## `nameservicecli`
+## `nscli`

-Finish up by building the `nameservicecli` command:
+Finish up by building the `nscli` command:

 > _*NOTE*_: Your application needs to import the code you just wrote.
 Here the import path is set to this repository (`github.com/cosmos/sdk-application-tutorial`).
 If you are following along in your own repo you will need to change the import path to reflect that (`github.com/{ .Username }/{ .Project.Repo }`).